cmayer/MitoGeneExtractor/README.md

 # MitoGeneExtractor

 MitoGeneExtractor can be used to conveniently extract mitochondrial genes from sequencing libraries.

-Mitochondrial reads are often found as byproduct in sequencing libraries, e.g. from ... .
+Mitochondrial reads are often found as byproduct in sequencing libraries, in particular in hybrid enrichment libraries.

 ## Authors:

 - Marie Brasseur, ZFMK, Bonn, Germany: Snakemake pipeline and anylses for publication.
 - Christoph Mayer, ZFMK, Bonn, Germany: MitoGeneExtractor program.

 ## How MitoGeneExtractor works:
 MitoGeneExtractor aligns all given nucleotide sequences against a